stephencz/stephencz-com/about.md

 Whereas dynamic web pages are... dynamic.
 The use of server sided languages, PHP in the case of WordPress, gives them their flexibility.

-{% sidenote right collapsible center width-300 %}
+{% sidenote right center width-300 %}
 **Did you know:** The bare-bones size of this website is less than 300KB?
 WordPress Core is roughly 30MB.
 {% endsidenote %}